SurajSonawane2415/MazeBlaze/documention/README.md

 ![WhatsApp Video 2023-10-28 at 04 04 37_c621a96f (1)](https://github.com/SurajSonawane2415/MazeBlaze/assets/129578177/45dbe1d9-1780-4b4f-a9ab-4ff0af11b0dc)

-## Problems with Left Follow Rule (LFR) algorithm
+## Problems with the Left Follow Rule (LFR) algorithm
 The Left-Follow algorithm helps in reducing the redundancies from the path.
-However, the problem with Left-Follow rule is that the entire maze does not get mapped, and thus the path so obtained in final_run[ ] is not the most optimum path.
+However, the problem with the Left-Follow rule is that the entire maze does not get mapped, and thus the path obtained in final_run[ ] is not the most optimum path.

-However,The problem with Left-Follow rule is that the entire maze does not get mapped, and thus the path so obtained in final_run[ ] is not the most optimum path.
+However, The problem with the Left-Follow rule is that the entire maze does not get mapped, and thus the path obtained in final_run[ ] is not the most optimum path.
 That's why, after this algorithm, we implemented Dijkstra's algorithm, to obtain the shortest path.

 # Dijkstra's algorithm
 ## Theory of Dijkstra's

-Dijkstra's algorithmis an algorithm for finding the shortest paths between nodes in a weighted graph.The algorithm maintains a set of visited vertices and a set of unvisited vertices.
+Dijkstra's algorithm is an algorithm for finding the shortest paths between nodes in a weighted graph.
+The algorithm maintains a set of visited vertices and a set of unvisited vertices.
 It starts at the source vertex and iteratively selects the unvisited vertex with the smallest tentative distance from the source.
 It then visits the neighbors of this vertex and updates their tentative distances if a shorter path is found.
 This process continues until the destination vertex is reached, or all reachable vertices have been visited.

 ## Example of Dijkstra's

 Suppose we have to find the shortest distance from node 0 to node 6.
-We would follow this steps.
+We would follow these steps.

-**Step 1:** Start from Node 0 and mark Node as visited as you can check in below image visited Node is marked red.
+**Step 1:** Start from Node 0 and mark Node as visited as you can check in the below image visited Node is marked red.

 ![Screenshot from 2023-10-31 23-51-32](https://github.com/SurajSonawane2415/MazeBlaze/assets/132119263/66f84c3e-14ec-4144-a542-676d0912c108)

-**Step 2:** Check for adjacent Nodes, Now we have to choices (Either choose Node1 with distance 2 or either choose Node 2 with distance 6 ) and choose Node with minimum distance.
-In this step Node 1 is Minimum distance adjacent Node, so marked it as visited and add up the distance.
+**Step 2:** Check for adjacent Nodes, Now we have two choices (Either choose Node1 with distance 2 or choose Node 2 with distance 6 ) and choose Node with minimum distance.
+In this step Node 1 is the Minimum distance adjacent to Node, so mark it as visited and add up the distance.
 Distance: Node 0 -> Node 1 = 2

 ![Screenshot from 2023-10-31 23-51-51](https://github.com/SurajSonawane2415/MazeBlaze/assets/132119263/7a2faa39-b76c-4a47-b47f-18301ea2b37d)